First Presbyterian Church (Columbia, South Carolina): History

 The current site of the church was a shared cemetery with the local Episcopal congregation from 1794 to 1813.
 The legislature gave the cemetery and other lands to be shared between the Episcopalians and the Presbyterians.
 A local legend says that First Presbyterian and the now-nearby Trinity Episcopal Cathedral drew lots to determine which congregation would get what lot, with First Presbyterian receiving the cemetery, located at the corner of Lady and Marion Streets.

 The 1813 building still exists, and is now known as Jackson Hall.
 A new, larger English Gothic structure was built in 1853.
 Though spared the torch during Sherman's march to the sea, the building's original 180-foot spire was destroyed in an 1875 hurricane, and rebuilt in 1888.
 The spire was again damaged in a 1910 fire, and rebuilt to be eight feet taller.
 A remodelling in 1925 increased the capacity of the building to 1,250 from 800, increasing the length of the building by 40 feet.
 At the same time, classrooms were built at the sides, a choir loft added in the rear, and the organ loft rebuilt.
+The architect of the remodelling project was R. H. Hunt of Chattanooga, Tennessee.

 Formerly a member of the Presbyterian Church in the United States, it seceded in 1983 and joined the Associate Reformed Presbyterian Church.
-The current pastor is Derek Thomas.
+Former pastors include James Henley Thornwell, Benjamin Morgan Palmer, John Girardeau, Sinclair Ferguson, and Derek Thomas.
+The current senior minister is Dr. Neil Stewart.
 Among the notable people buried in the church's cemetery are the parents of Woodrow Wilson; Henry William de Saussure, second director of the United States Mint; Jonathan Maxcy, the first president of South Carolina College; and Martha Thomas Fitzgerald, first woman elected in a general election to the South Carolina House of Representatives.